Asset-Based Loans & Mortgages

 Calculating Your Asset-Based Loan

 To calculate the qualifying amount of your asset-based loan, you will need to determine your maximum monthly loan payment.
 First, you need to calculate the total value of your available assets.
-Then, divide the total by the duration of the loan in months.
+Then, divide the total by either 5 years, 7 years or 10 years depending on the asset-based loan program.

 For example, you may have $600,000 in liquid verifiable assets and your total mortgage payment is $10,000 per month.
 Since you have 60 months’ worth of assets you would qualify and meet the ability to repay requirements.